grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/configure-deployment-mode.md

 ### Requirements

 Read-write deployment mode requires that multi-zone ingesters and multi-zone store gateways are used.
-Additionally rule evaluation is performed within Mimir-Backend, so ruler remote evaluation must be disabled.
+Additionally rule evaluation is performed within `mimir-backend`, so ruler remote evaluation must be disabled.

 You can set the deployment mode via the `deployment_mode` configuration variable: